 These Transparent Natures are often Deceptive in their Depth:’ Early American Portrait Miniatures & Women Artists.
 (PDF) A paper written for Professor Ann Roberts’ senior seminar in art history.

 The Ever-Fixed Mark: Ordering Same Sex Passion in Shakespeare’s Sonnets.
-(PDF) A paper written Professor Richard Mallette and Professor David Spadafora’s Tudor & Stuart England course.
+(PDF) A paper written for Professor Richard Mallette and Professor David Spadafora’s Tudor & Stuart England course.

-‘Mistah Kurtz - he dead’: Heart of Darkness and the Collapse of Imperialism (PDF) A paper written Professor Robert Archambeau’s English Literature II course.
+‘Mistah Kurtz - he dead’: Heart of Darkness and the Collapse of Imperialism (PDF) A paper written for Professor Robert Archambeau’s English Literature II course.

 The Angels of the Najera Panels: Musical Representation and the Divine.
-(PDF) A paper written Professor Ann Roberts’ Northern Renaissance Art course.
+(PDF) A paper written for Professor Ann Roberts’ Northern Renaissance Art course.

 Europe’s Philosophical Crisis in the Poetry of Arnold, Hardy, and Yeats.
-(PDF) A paper written Professor Robert Archambeau’s English Literature II course.
+(PDF) A paper written for Professor Robert Archambeau’s English Literature II course.

 Thugs and Fairies: The Gay Avant-Garde of the 1960s and 1970s.
-(PDF) A paper written Professor Davis Schneiderman and Professor Christopher Reed’s The American Avant-Garde course.
+(PDF) A paper written for Professor Davis Schneiderman and Professor Christopher Reed’s The American Avant-Garde course.

-The Piazza Tales: Melville’s Critique of Nineteenth Century America (PDF) A paper written Professor Bernice Gallagher’s Nineteenth Century American Literature course.
+The Piazza Tales: Melville’s Critique of Nineteenth Century America (PDF) A paper written for Professor Bernice Gallagher’s Nineteenth Century American Literature course.